QiLinXue/discord-cyberbullying/documentation/1_installation.md

 If you're name is Mr. Seidel, you can use the host/username/password/database details I emailed to you if you wish to save some time.

+Make sure to run `000-schema.sql` to initialize the tables.
 ## Running the bot

 ### Creating a server